danielsteman/web-rs/README.md

 ## Troubleshooting

 If the page is not loading, check if `sqlx` made a connection and didn't timeout.
-A timeout indicates that Postgres is not up.
+A timeout indicates that local Postgres is not up.

 CockroachDB doesn't support locking the database prior to migrations.
 Hence, `sqlx::migrate!().set_locking(false)`.

+CockroachDB is going to log warnings on startup due to `sqlx` migration queries that take time to execute.
+This is only on startup though, so it shouldn't be an issue.

 ## To do